Wendover: Landmarks

 The town is sited in a gap in the Chiltern Hills and a designated Area of Outstanding Natural Beauty.
 The ancient Ridgeway National Trail, an 85-mile walking route from Avebury to Ivinghoe, passes along Wendover High Street.
 Apart from the Ridgeway Trail there are 33 miles of public rights of way and bridleways criss-crossing the parish and leading to the open chalk downland of Coombe Hill, Buckinghamshire, home to Britain's longest surviving geocache, and a monument to the Buckinghamshire men who died in the Boer War.
 Wendover Woods on Haddington Hill and Boddington Hill belong to Forest Enterprise England.
 There are routes for mountain bikers, and walking trails for walkers of various abilities as well as barbecue sites and play areas for children.
 On Boddington Hill are the remains of an Iron Age hill fort, Boddington Camp.

 Wendover and the surrounding villages including Aston Clinton, Ellesborough and Weston Turville, are widely regarded as exceptionally desirable places to reside and the town was named one of the best places to live in Britain by The Sunday Times in 2018.

 Transport

-The town has rail access to London and is served by Wendover station which is served by Chiltern Railways services to and from London Marylebone on the London to Aylesbury Line.
+Wendover railway station is served by Chiltern Railways services between and on the London to Aylesbury Line.

 Wendover has four bus routes passing through it: the 50 travels between Aylesbury and RAF Halton, the 55 travels between Aylesbury and Chesham, and the 55A and 55B travel between Aylesbury and Chesham including Tring.
-All routes are ran by Red Rose Travel.
+All routes are run by Red Rose Travel.